"Confidence comes not from always being right but from not fearing to be wrong."

 The Feel of Confidence

 Real confidence has a feeling in the body.
-There's a sense of support, feet on the floor, upright spine, free breath.
+There's support, feet on the floor, upright spine, free breath.

 Bravado feels tight and fake.
-True confidence feels settled and quiet—you have nothing to prove because you know who you are.
+True confidence feels settled and quiet.
+We have nothing to prove because we know who we are.

-You sense the difference between confidence from within and the kind built on outside approval.
-Real confidence feels like breathing easier in your own skin.
+We sense the difference between confidence from within and the kind built on outside approval.
+Real confidence feels like breathing easier in our own skin.

 Confidence and Uncertainty